Tanya Plibersek

 Federal - NSW

 Tanya was born in 1969 in Sydney to Slovenian migrant parents.
-She grew up in Oyster Bay and attended Jannali Girls High School.
+She grew up in the Sutherland Shire of Sydney and attended Jannali Girls High School.

 Unlock full biography